c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 HPC site policies typically limit the number of jobs that a user can submit in a queue.
 These sites deploy resource schedulers such as Slurm, or PBS/Torque for scheduling and sharing of HPC resources.
 Integrating with the resource schedulers and dealing with resource constraints are critical to ensuring productivity of HPC users.
 GenPipes caters to these user pain points through intelligent utilities that help in smartly chunking and submitting pipeline runs, resubmitting the jobs and ensuring that there are no errors in scheduler calls.

-GenPipes offers a utility scripts namely, ```chunk_genpipes.sh``` and ```monitor.sh``` to enable better integration with resource schedulers (Slurm, PBS/Torque) deployed on HPC clusters.
+GenPipes offers a utility scripts namely, ```chunk_genpipes.sh``` and ```submit_genpipes``` to enable better integration with resource schedulers (Slurm, PBS/Torque) deployed on HPC clusters.

 The usage model is as follows.
 First, you need to issue GenPipes pipeline command with -g GENPIPES_FILE option to store all pipeline commands in a bash script.
 Next, you need to use the utility called ```chunk_genpipes.sh``` that takes as input this bash script file GENPIPES_FILE and chunks scheduler jobs into a folder ```job_chunks``` (default) or the one you specify.
 Note that chunk_genpipes.sh utility is supposed to be run for a pipeline bash script  **only once**.
-After successful chunking, user can use the ```monitor.sh``` utility to smartly submit the pipeline jobs to the scheduler without having to worry about scheduler integration and exceeding queue limits as these utilities take care of that.
-Better HPC integration is offered by ```monitor.sh``` as it looks for any error in the calls made to the scheduler and makes sure to auto-correct them based on chunking limits specified through ```chunk_genpipes.sh``` earlier.
+After successful chunking, user can use the ```submit_genpipes``` utility to smartly submit the pipeline jobs to the scheduler without having to worry about scheduler integration and exceeding queue limits as these utilities take care of that.
+Better HPC integration is offered by ```submit_genpipes``` as it looks for any error in the calls made to the scheduler and makes sure to auto-correct them based on chunking limits specified through ```chunk_genpipes.sh``` earlier.

-The ```monitor.sh``` script lets GenPipes users manage resource constraints in a flexible and robust manner.
+The ```submit_genpipes``` script lets GenPipes users manage resource constraints in a flexible and robust manner.
 GenPipes user can delegate job submission to this script and use ```watch``` command to monitor the submitted jobs.
 At any time,  GenPipes users can stop monitoring the submitted jobs by issuing ```Ctrl-C``` to a running ```watch``` command in the terminal.
 After a clean ```ctrl-C``` stop of or if the watch command was killed in another manner, for example when a session is killed after ssh disconnection, users can restart monitoring GenPipes jobs to the queuing system by simply invoking the ```watch``` command again.

-The ```monitor.sh``` script comes with a fail safe mechanism that will resubmit jobs that failed to be sent to the scheduler up to 10 times (default).
+The ```submit_genpipes``` script comes with a fail safe mechanism that will resubmit jobs that failed to be sent to the scheduler up to 10 times (default).

 Example: Submitting hicseq.py jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example of to use the ```monitor.sh``` script with :ref:`HiC Sequencing Pipeline<docs_gp_hicseq>`:
+Here is an example of to use the ```submit_genpipes``` script with :ref:`HiC Sequencing Pipeline<docs_gp_hicseq>`:

 ::